How to Reduce Cholesterol by Mushrooms

 How Mushrooms Kill the Toxins

 The vegetative part of fungus or mushrooms consisting of thread-like hyphe ( singular hyphae) is a long thread like branching filamentous structure) is called mycelium.
 Its plural is mycelia.

 The fungus absorbs nutrients from the environment through mycelium in a process in two stages.
-Firstly the hyphae secretes enzymes on or into the food source.
+Firstly the hyphae secrete enzymes on or into the food source.
 These enzymes break down the long chain biological polymers into smaller monomers.
-Through the process of diffusion and transportation the mycelium then absorbs these monomers.
+Through the process of diffusion and transportation, the mycelium then absorbs these monomers.

-Mycelia also decompose the plant material,and play crucial role in both aquatic and terrestrial ecosystems.
+Mycelia also decompose the plant material and play a crucial role in both aquatic and terrestrial ecosystems.
 They contribute to the organic function of the soil, and their growth releases back the carbon-dioxide into the atmosphere.
 It also increases the efficiency of water and nutrient absorption of plants and imparts resistance to some plant pathogens.
 It is an important food source for many soil invertebrates.

-Unlike the plant, the mycelium, uses acids created by it to break down complex organic compounds.
+Unlike the plant, the mycelium uses acids created by it to break down complex organic compounds.
 It can break down lignum or cellulose in wood fiber and hydrocarbons.
-These acids dwell within the fungus,hence it is important that the fungus itself is protected from these acids.
-For this purpose the outer shells of mycelium shoots are made of of chitin(a substance that protects shellfish and insects).
+These acids dwell within the fungus, hence it is important that the fungus itself is protected from these acids.
+For this purpose, the outer shells of mycelium shoots are made of chitin(a substance that protects shellfish and insects).

-Mycelium acts as a binder when spread on logging roads.It holds new soil in place and prevents soil erosion till new plants get hold and the soil.
-Removing chemicals and microorganisms from soil and water by mycelia mats is called mycofilteration.
+Mycelium acts as a binder when spread on logging roads.It holds new soil in place and prevents soil erosion till new plants get to hold and the soil.
+Removing chemicals and microorganisms from soil and water by mycelia mats is called microfiltration.

 Cleaning Lead Contaminated Soil

 Exposure to lead poisoning which is common near smelters and industrial sites is a global health hazard especially for children.